hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-We introduce a new mode of channel provisioning that does not depend on the existence of a system channel.
+We introduce a new mode of channel participation management that does not depend on the existence of a system channel.

 We introduce the ability to start an OSN process without any channels.
-The OSN exposes a new **"channel provisioning" service** that allows the operator to provision and de-provision channels on that specific OSN.
+The OSN exposes a new **"channel participation" API** that allows the operator to join and leave channels on that specific OSN.

-A **"local orderer channel provisioner"** is a role that is associated with the operation and administration of an OSN.
-The identity associated with this role is able to invoke a new **"channel provisioning" API**, and perform the following commands:
+A **"local orderer channel participation administrator"** is a role that is associated with the operation and administration of an OSN.
+The identity associated with this role is able to invoke a new **"channel participation" API**, and perform the following commands:

-- **Create** a new channel that this OSN is member of,
-- **Join** this OSN to an existing channel,
+- **Join** this OSN to a new or an existing channel,
 - **Remove** this OSN from an existing channel,
 - **List** the channels this OSN is a member of.

-The new mode of channel provisioning is meant to be incompatible with channel creation using a system channel, in the sense that if the system channel exists, the `Create` and `Join` operations will not be supported.
+The new mode of channel participation management is meant to be incompatible with channel creation using a system channel, in the sense that if the system channel exists, the `Create` and `Join` operations will not be supported.
 However, there is a transition path from a network operated with a system channel to a network that is operated without one.
-In addition, it should be possible to start OSN processes without channels, create a system channel with the channel provisioning API, and continue to operate the network in the usual way - creating channels through the system channel.
+In addition, it should be possible to start OSN processes without channels, create a system channel with the channel participation API, and continue to operate the network in the usual way - creating channels through the system channel.
+"Mixed mode" management, that is, using the system channel to create channels on some OSNs and the participation API on other OSNs is not supported and highly discouraged.

-## Channel provisioning commands
+## Channel participation commands
-In this section channel provisioning commands are described in a high level.
+In this section channel participation commands are described in a high level.
 The commands are presented in REST style but some details (i.e. exact formats, responses) are omitted for clarity.

-### Creating a channel
+### Joining a channel
-A channel is created by first generating a "genesis block" for that particular application channel, and then invoking the API:
+A channel is joined by created by first generating a "genesis block" for that particular application channel, and then invoking the API:

   ```Create channel-name channel-genesis-block```